space-concordia-spacecraft/docs/fprime/fprime-MacOS-install.md

 In order to install the system dependencies needed to run F ', we will be making use of a brilliant tool called Homebrew.
 To install Homebrew, open up terminal and follow [these steps](https://docs.laurentlao.com/#/mac/setting-mac-terminal?id=installing-brew).

-Next we need to install [Git](https://docs.laurentlao.com/#/mac/setting-mac-terminal?id=installing-git).
+Next, you need to install [Git](https://docs.laurentlao.com/#/mac/setting-mac-terminal?id=installing-git).

 ## Installing system dependencies